-LG has come a long way with their Android phones.
-With their flagship G series phones, they were pushed up near the top of the Android phones sales and have gone head to head with Samsung.
+LG has come a long way with its Android phones.
+With their flagship G series phones, they were pushed up near the top of the Android phone sales and have gone head to head with Samsung.
 The LG V10 sparked their new flagship phone that was larger, bigger, and more innovative than their G series phones.
-These were to grab the attention of Android power users and phablet fans, however, it didn’t have phablet hardware or battery life.
+These were to grab the attention of Android power users and phablet fans, however, they didn’t have phablet hardware or battery life.
 The LG V10 was a smash hit with its one-of-a-kind second screen and kept all the features that fans of Android, and LG, phones loved.
-With the LG V20, LG perfects their new flagship while also helping move the Android phone market along.
+With the LG V20, LG perfects its new flagship while also helping move the Android phone market along.

 I’m just going to come out with it, the LG V20 is expected to do very well because of the downfall of the Note7.
 While I personally felt Samsung’s flagship phablet was the perfect smartphone, the whole battery fiasco killed it.
 I was dragged through both recall processes and landed myself with the LG V20.
 I have to say that this phone has a lot of features I wish the Note7 had, and it is a great first impression from LG for me.

-Second, is the camera.
+The second is the camera.
 The LG V10 was the greatest smartphone camera around until the Note7 was released.
-The LG V20 sports a 16MP dual lens camera and a front facing 5MP camera.
+The LG V20 sports a 16MP dual-lens camera and a front-facing 5MP camera.
 The photos on the LG V20 impress quite a bit, and while I won’t do a detailed breakdown, I can say they are on par with the Note7.
 The camera can record 4K video, 1080p video at 60FPS, and 720p video at 120FPS.
-With the LG software, you can take short 15 second clips to easily share them, clip videos together among other things.
+With the LG software, you can take short 15-second clips to easily share them, and clip videos together among other things.

-The rest of the exterior only has a small volume section and a button to pop the back plate off to access the battery, microSD card slot, and SIM slot.
-LG is well loved for their removable batteries and the V20 does allow this for spares and larger third-party battery packs.
+The rest of the exterior only has a small volume section and a button to pop the backplate off to access the battery, microSD card slot, and SIM slot.
+LG is well-loved for its removable batteries and the V20 does allow this for spares and larger third-party battery packs.
 The V20 is also the first smartphone to allow a 2TB microSD card.
 That’s an insane amount of space, but it’s there.
 On the back is LG’s famous home button with a fingerprint scanner.
 I personally feel this is the best placement of that button as it’s unique to LG phones only and many users will have to get used to this.
 It feels natural on the V20 and I honestly didn’t have to think about it much.

 The last thing about the physical design of the V20 is that it’s much different from the V10.
-I didn’t quite like the design of the V10 and is felt kind of cheap, but the V20 is made of all aluminum and is kind of a dark gray rather than black.
+I didn’t quite like the design of the V10 and it felt kind of cheap, but the V20 is made of all aluminum and is kind of a dark gray rather than black.
 It looks thinner, sleeker, and much more like a premium phablet than can compete with Samsung and Apple.
-This is LG’s finest looking phone yet.
+This is LG’s finest-looking phone yet.

 The V20 is also being advertised as the go-to phone for audiophiles.
 With the quad-DAC Hi-Fi chip, this is the best phone to listen to music with.
 If you are looking specifically for a phone that does a lot of audio then look no further.
 With that said the phone doesn’t come with headphones which are kind of ironic, but LG does offer some nice headphones.